 The bottom line

-Mortgage rates are competitively low right now, and they’re expected to remain this way throughout 2019.
+Mortgage rates are competitively low right now, and they’re expected to remain this way through the end of 2021.
 It’s a great time to purchase a home or refinance a mortgage to secure a lower rate.

 The VA home loan program is an affordable way for military service members and veterans to achieve the dream of homeownership.
 Be sure to choose a lender who is in it for you, someone who can explain VA non-allowables and your options for additional closing cost savings.